Greece Scours Sea For Survivors Of horrific Migrant Boat Sinking - UrduPoint

 "What sort of protocol does not call for the rescue... of an overloaded boat about to sink?" he asked.

-The head of Frontex, Hans Leijtens, arrived in Greece on Thursday "to better understand what happened since Frontext played a part".
+The head of Frontex, Hans Leijtens, arrived in Greece on Thursday "to better understand what happened since Frontex played a part".

 "I am also here to show my solidarity and help to Greek colleagues, who did everything possible to save lives," he said.

-Authorities said the migrants had departed from Libya and were heading for Italy.
+- Migrants headed for Italy - Officials say the migrants had departed from Libya and had been headed for Italy.

-The survivors, mainly from Syria, Egypt and Pakistan, are being housed in a port warehouse, where will be interviewed by Greek officials, who are looking for possible smugglers among them.
+The survivors, mainly from Syria, Egypt and Pakistan, are being housed in a port warehouse at Kalamata.

-Greece would examine their asylum claims, but those not entitled to protection would be sent home, he said.

-Along with Italy and Spain, Greece has been one of the main landing points for tens of thousands of people seeking to reach Europe from Africa and the middle East.
+Greece, Italy and Spain are among the main landing points for tens of thousands of people seeking to reach Europe from Africa and the middle East.

 The worst migrant tragedy in Greece was in June 2016, when at least 320 people were listed as dead or missing in a sinking near Crete, according to AFP records going back to 1993.